Marriage and Family Therapy Graduate Programs

 Graduate education in marriage and family therapy results in a master's or doctoral degree.
 Continue reading to get information on requirements for admission and coursework, along with specifics on licensure, the employment outlook and career options.

-Marriage and family therapists provide preventative, individual and group counseling to couples and families in crisis.
+Marriage and family therapists provide individual and group counseling to couples and families in crisis.
 Graduate degree programs in marriage and family therapy can include the Master of Arts or Science or Ph.D. in Marriage and Family Therapy.

-The curriculum of these programs focuses on areas such as research, counseling methods and theory, but students also receive supervised clinical training.
+The curriculum of these programs focuses on areas such as research, counseling methods and theory, and students also receive supervised clinical training.
 To work as a therapist, most states require program graduates to become licensed.
 This process involves providing proof of education and practical work, passing a test and committing to continuing education.